 - Meet Jacob and Sharon Moss Meet Jacob and Sharon Moss, one of the missionary teams supported by New Hope.

-- His Place Community Dinner - Spend an evening serving a hot meal to families in the Franklinton community.
+- His Place Community Dinner - Spend an evening serving and sharing a hot meal with families in the Franklinton community.

 - Prayer Meeting - If you need prayer, or would like to pray for others, please join us for our monthly Intercessory Prayer Meeting.